Last Updated on July 15, 2021 by Ellen Christian

 Have you ever considered the airborne chemicals found in your home?
 Because we clean with eco-friendly cleaners, I had thought this wasn’t an issue I had to deal with.
-I was surprised to learn that there are still quite a few airborne chemicals found in your home that come from things like your furniture, floors, carpet, traffic, and even your beauty products.
-The fact is that there are many products found in our homes that give off VOCs (volatile organic compounds), and how much you can smell them has nothing to do with how many are in your home.
-A product was provided, but the story is my own.
+I was surprised to learn that there are still quite a few airborne chemicals found in your home.
+They come from things like your furniture, floors, carpet, traffic, and even your beauty products

 “Human exposure to VOCs occurs predominately through inhalation of contaminated air, particularly indoor air—and this exposure is often increased from the use of household cleaning and personal care products.
 Newer homes designed to be more energy-efficient often exacerbate this issue by restricting airflow with outside air and trapping airborne chemicals indoors,” said Dr. Ted Myatt, ScD.
 “Many household VOCs have known toxicities and can be associated with headaches and irritation of the eye, nose, and throat.”